RajaGattem/aws-nuke-project/README.md

 To configure AWS Nuke, you must create a `config.yaml` file that defines the regions and resources to target for deletion.

-The instructions you've provided are correct for cloning the repository and accessing the `config.yaml` file.
-Here’s a more detailed breakdown:

 1. **Clone the GitHub repository:**
    To clone the repository to your local machine, run the following command in your terminal: